abdoemr11/fullstackopen/README.md

 ## Part 9
 ### 9.ab
+- In the cases of very long range => value table i.e the bmi table, I think object with methods is better than if elseif.
 - I encountered a strange error 'Cannot redeclare block scoped variable' when I tried to copy handleArguments functions into the exercises calculator.
 I fixed it simply by adding an empty export object at the end of the file.
 More on that[here](https://stackoverflow.com/questions/35758584/cannot-redeclare-block-scoped-variable)
+- if I disable eslint for errors what's the point of using it.